Alvalade Square

-The Alvalade Square (Praça de Alvalade) is an urban square in the city of Lisbon, Portugal, within the civil parish of Alvalade.
-It is centred on a roundabout at the intersection of Igreja and Roma Avenues.
+Alvalade Square (/pt/; Praça de Alvalade) is an urban square in the city of Lisbon, Portugal, within the civil parish of Alvalade.
+It forms a roundabout at the intersection of Igreja and Roma Avenues, and is surrounded by the mid-rise apartment and commercial buildings.
+The square and its surroundings were developed in the 1940s.
+At the centre, the square features the statue of Saint Anthony, a 12-metre-tall (39.37 ft.) monument, designed by Carlos Antero Ferreira and sculptor António Duarte, and unveiled in 1972.
+It depicts Anthony of Padua, a 12th- and 13th-century Roman Catholic priest, who is the official patron saint of the city of Lisbon.
+The square also includes the entrances to the Alvalade station of the Lisbon Metro underground rapid transit system.

 History

-The square was built in the 1940s, during the construction of the housing estate of Alvalade.
-It was originally named the Monk Luís de Sousa Square (Portuguese: Largo Frei Luís de Sousa), after Luís de Sousa, a 16th- and 17th-century monk and prose-writer.
+The square was developed in the 1940s, during the construction of the housing estate of Alvalade.
+It was originally named Monk Luís de Sousa Square (Largo Frei Luís de Sousa), after Luís de Sousa, a 16th- and 17th-century monk and prose-writer.

-On 18 June 1972, Alvalade station of the Lisbon Metro was opened, with its entrances located around thr square.
-The station had been designed by architect Denis Gomes with wall artworks by Maria Keil.
+On 18 June 1972, the Alvalade station of the Lisbon Metro underground rapid transit system, was opened with the entrances located around the square.
+It was designed by architect Denis Gome, with wall artworks by Maria Keil.
 Its construction lasted from 1966 to 1972.

 On 25 October 1971, the square was renamed Alvalade Square (Portuguese: Praça de Alvalade).

-On 4 October 1972, the statue of Saint Anthony was unveiled at the centre of the square.
+On 4 October 1972, the statue of Saint Anthony was unveiled at its centre.
 It was designed by architect Carlos Antero Ferreira and sculptor António Duarte, between 1970 and 1972.